Researchers

 Professor Horne’s research interests include Behavioural interventions, healthy eating, physical activity, language development, language and categorisation, and imitation.
 She is the former Director of TNN and integrally involved in establishing the Food Dudes programme.

-Dr Kami Koldewyn (Co-Deputy Research Director)
+Prof Kami Koldewyn (Co-Deputy Research Director)

-Dr Koldewyn’s research goals are to understand the cognitive and neural architecture of social perception and its origins in both typical and atypical development.
+Prof Koldewyn’s research goals are to understand the cognitive and neural architecture of social perception and its origins in both typical and atypical development.
 Her work spans the areas of: social perception in autism, social perception across development, and the functional organization of social perception in typical adults.

 Dr Ayelet Sapir